 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Just like the city itself, Sarajevo cuisine is a blend of east and west, with both Turkish and European influences.
 Of the many reasons we were looking forward to visiting the city, sampling the local fare was high on the list.
-During our trip, we sought out the best Sarajevo restaurants and feasted on classic Bosnian food.

-Fellow travelers can use our list of what to eat in Sarajevo to route their way to the city’s best restaurants, cafes and bars.
+During our trip, we sought out the Best Sarajevo Restaurants and feasted on classic Bosnian Food.
+Fellow travelers can use our list of what to eat in Sarajevo to route their way to the city’s prime restaurants, cafes and bars.

 Best Food in Sarajevo, Bosnia

 On our previous travels to the Balkans, we quickly took a liking to two of the most popular regional dishes, cevapi and burek.
-Not only are these two meals hearty and satisfying, they are also incredibly popular Sarajevo food (and inexpensive, too!).

-During our 10 days in the city, we navigated our way to the best restaurants in Sarajevo.
+During our visits to the city, we navigated our way to the best restaurants in Sarajevo.
 In addition to indulging in our two favorite mainstays, we also branched out to try other Sarajevo gastronomy.
-We sipped on plenty of Bosnian kafa, spoiled ourselves with a few decadent Bosnian desserts and sampled the local Sarajevo beer and traditional spirits.

-Best Restaurants in Sarajevo
+Top Restaurants in Sarajevo

 Our list of the best food in Sarajevo includes classic dishes and our picks for the best places to eat in Sarajevo.
-Along with our list of the best restaurants in Sarajevo, we offer suggestions for Sarajevo cafes – and the best bars in Sarajevo, too!
+Along with our list of restaurants, we offer suggestions for Sarajevo cafes – and the best bars, too!

 #1 CEVAPI: Classic Sarajevo Food

-Cevapi is the Balkan equivalent to the American hot dog and probably the most popular of all Sarajevo cuisine.
 The slightly seasoned minced meat (usually a mixture of beef and lamb) is formed into finger-sized sausages, grilled and stuffed into somun bread (Bosnian pita) and served with a side of diced onions.
-It’s delicious!
+It’s absolutely delicious!

 In the Balkan region, there are variations of accompaniments, like ajvar (eggplant and pepper sauce), sour cream and French fries.
 In Sarajevo, it’s served two ways: with or without kajmak, a thick cream they sometimes call cheese.